Eighty Years' War, 1621–1648: Franco-Dutch Alliance (1635–1640)

 Dividing up the Spanish Netherlands proved more difficult than foreseen.
 Olivares had drawn up a strategy for this two-front war that proved very effective.
 Spain went on the defensive against the French forces that invaded in May 1635 and successfully held them at bay.
 The Franco-Dutch forces had some initial success: the Dutch repulsed a Spanish Siege of Philippine (8–20 May 1635), the French scored a victory at the Battle of Les Avins (20 May 1635), and the joint forces then accomplished the Capture of Tienen (8–10 June 1635).
-However, Tienen was badly sacked, with mass killings and rapes against the Spanish garrison and the civilian population.
+However, the capture of Tienen was followed by a savage sack of the city, with mass killings and rapes of the population.
 Finally, either deliberately or accidentally, a great fire broke out that destroyed most of the city (including a desecration of Catholic churches and cloisters), as well as costly food supplies and munitions that the French and Dutch needed for the rest of their campaign.
-Although cities such as Diest, Herentals and Aarschot immediately surrendered to the invaders it the aftermath, it was as a result of fear of having to suffer the same fate as Tienen.
-Any sympathies the civiliation population of the Southern Netherlands in general may have had towards the Franco-Dutch alliances' promises of liberation from the Spanish suffered a serious blow due to the atrocities.
-The new generation that had been raised in Flanders and Brabant, which had been thoroughly reconverted to Roman Catholicism, now distrusted the Calvinist Dutch even more than it loathed the Spanish occupants.
-The French and Dutch leaders were greatly embarrassed, and started to blame each other for the sack, with Frederick Henry taking some disciplinary measures in an attempt to deflect some of the blame.
+Although cities such as Diest, Herentals and Aarschot immediately surrendered to the invaders in the aftermath, it was out to fear of suffering the same fate as Tienen, rather than support for the invasion.
+Any sympathies the civilian population of the Southern Netherlands may have had towards the Franco-Dutch alliance's promises of liberation from the Spanish suffered a serious blow due to the atrocities.
+The new generation raised in Flanders and Brabant, which had been thoroughly reconverted to Roman Catholicism, now distrusted the Calvinist Dutch even more than it loathed the Spanish occupants.
+The French and Dutch leaders were greatly embarrassed and started to blame each other for the sack, with Frederick Henry taking some disciplinary measures in an attempt to deflect some of the blame.
 The Spanish government in Brussels exploited the Sack of Tienen successfully for anti-rebellion and anti-Protestant propaganda to further discourage any Southern uprising in support of the Franco-Dutch invasion.
 The Cardinal-Infante's official declaration of war on France made explicit mention of the atrocities committed against 'the town of Tienen, God, the Sacraments and churches, priests, religious men and women, elderly, women and children'.